Forensic Investigation Section

 Crime Scene Processing

-The Forensic Investigation Section is staffed by eight full-time investigators.
+The Forensic Investigation Section is staffed by six full-time investigators.
 The investigators respond to the following:

 - Attempted homicide